robertbullen/dakboard/docs/slides/introduction/introduction.md

 - Column

     - Learn about programming electronics with Raspberry Pis
-    - Delve into the world of Python
+    - Delve deeper into the world of Python
     - Add an interesting project to my personal GitHub account
     - Excite and inspire others at Constellation to embrace Personal Hack Days
-    - Reinforce management's decision to bestow this privilege
+    - Reinforce management's decision to provide this opportunity